 Sarah Taylor Ellis

 Sarah Taylor Ellis writes music that empowers female voices and blurs the boundaries among music theatre, art song, and opera.
+She is based in Berlin.

 Sarah's contemporary classical adaptation of Jane Austen's Emma, with book and lyrics by Meghan Brown, had a 2018 industry reading in London directed by Thom Southerland and starring Carly Bawden, Rupert Young, Alex Young, and Ashleigh Gray; Emma also had a 2017 industry reading in NYC starring Kerstin Anderson, Claybourne Elder, and Ruthie Ann Miles.
 Emma has been further developed with Apples and Oranges Studios (An American in Paris, Memphis, Hair) and Gallery Players in Brooklyn.